treoa/e-commerce-app/README.md

 # App for Learning react-native

-Clone of Airbnb
+:hibiscus: Clone of Airbnb

-The App was tested and developed for the Android devices: on Huawei P30 Lite and Pixel 3A.
+:dolphin: The App was tested and developed for the Android devices: on Huawei P30 Lite and Pixel 3A.

-Kudos to Vadim Savin :octocat: for helping in that
+:dizzy: Kudos to Vadim Savin :octocat: for helping in that